In the guide

 Off-road vehicles - such as mini motorbikes, quad bikes and powered scooters - are popular as recreational vehicles for both adults and children.
 However, concerns have been raised about vehicle safety and associated nuisance and anti-social behaviour.

-When assessing the safety of a product a number of matters are taken into consideration and anyone in the supply chain, including retailers, can be held liable for the supply of unsafe products.
+When assessing the safety of a product, a number of matters are taken into consideration and anyone in the supply chain, including retailers, can be held liable for the supply of unsafe products.

-Traders should carry out basic checks on vehicles before supply, including checking the frame is not damaged, that nuts and bolts are secure, tyres are properly inflated, and steering is aligned.
+Traders should carry out basic checks on vehicles before supply, including checking that the frame is not damaged, that nuts and bolts are secure, tyres are properly inflated, and steering is aligned.
 The vehicle sold must be of satisfactory quality, fit for purpose and as described.
 There are rules relating to the legal and illegal use of off-road vehicles, which should be passed on to the consumer.

 Product safety